 bio

 Gancz frequently collaborates with artists, poets, programmers and filmmakers to create works that transcend the boundaries of genre and medium.
-Gancz’s multimodal work has appeared online, on billboards in Times Square, and at the All Nighter, a festival they founded in 2018 to help promote strange and ill-defined works of art and performance.
+Gancz’s multimodal work has appeared online, on billboards in Times Square, and at the All Nighter, a festival they founded in 2018 to help promote independent, strange, and ill-defined works of art and performance.
 They are always looking for new collaborators, and would be delighted to work with you on your next project!

 In their time away from work, Gancz is a dedicated amateur video game developer, origami artist, and recreational mathematician, as well as a proud auncle of 3 cats and a dog that thinks she’s a cat.